WORKSHOPS

 There are topics so difficult to address in our societies that it seems impossible to showcase them.
 Certain forms of violence, including violence against women and children, are among these.
 Yet, they affect more than 10% of the global population.
 However, for an institution, hosting a contemporary art exhibition on incest, child sexual abuse, or violence against women seems to be a burden, a risk, revealing fears and challenges that are impossible to take on.
 This workshop will unfold in three parts: First, the narrative of an eight-year struggle by a curator to create, for the first time in France, a group exhibition on the subject of incest and child sexual abuse.
 Next, an analysis of the institutional refusals to host such a show despite the exhibition’s public and media success when it finally was able to be realized: Why, for instance, did no museum want to show this exhibition?
 Why was it so difficult to talk about this?
 Finally, the political dimensions of such exhibitions will be addressed, including the political force of group shows as compared to solo exhibitions, which are easily relegated to the anecdotal and the emotional, while group exhibitions force the acknowledgment of a claim.

-GRANT WRITING RE-WORKSHOP
+GRANT WRITING BEST PRACTICES

 A hands-on workshop in re-working your grant writing.
 Participants bring in written materials they intend to use for applying for grants (or have used in the past) and we analyze what works/what doesn’t work, how to write in your voice, and how to effectively communicate our ideas.
 Participants receive feedback on their grant writing, communal support, and time for thinking deeply and expansively about their upcoming projects.